-Welcome to the Launceston College website!
-I very much hope that you find it both interesting and informative.
+Welcome to the Launceston College website.
+We very much hope that you find it both interesting and informative.
 This site has been designed to give a wide range of information about the activities and work of the College.
-I hope that in exploring the site you will gain an understanding of the way we work and the principles for which we stand.
+We hope that in exploring the site you will gain an understanding of the way we work and the principles for which we stand.

 At Launceston College we aim for young people to be happy, successful and responsible by learning the knowledge skills and values that are important for society.

 The town of Launceston is a community with a long and proud history and the College forms an important part of this community.
 The College was first founded in 1409 as Launceston Grammar School and has been on the current site since 1873; we were renamed as Launceston College in 1931, became coeducational in 1962, became a comprehensive school in 1965 and an Academy in 2013.
 Launceston is a settled community and many parents attended the College as students and in some cases many generations before.
 This long history and central place in the community all goes towards making the College the special place that it is today.
 We value very highly our excellent relationships with students, parents and the wider Launceston Community and recognise that everyone has a vital part to play in ensuring that Launceston College is successful.

 Young people achieve well at Launceston College and I encourage parents or students, both current and future, to look at the information that is available on other websites such as Ofsted and The Department for Education which helps to give a fuller picture of the achievements of our students.
 We are proud of the work we do here but we are always striving to improve further.

 We believe that the most vital part of any school is the people who make it what it is.
 Our students enjoy being here and we have a strong team of staff at the College who are united in encouraging students to work hard, to achieve their best and to respect others.
 To do this we believe that students need to be fully challenged and supported within a caring environment.
 We are committed to the pursuit of individual excellence and achievement whilst ensuring that no-one is left behind.